Health, Safety and Welfare Policies

 Accessibility

-University College Birmingham's five main Campuses - Summer Row, The Link, Moss House, Camden House and McIntyre House - are fully accessible by wheelchair users.
+University College Birmingham's seven main Campuses - Summer Row, The Link, Moss House, Camden House, McIntyre House, James Cond and Baskerville House - are fully accessible by wheelchair users.

 The main passenger lift at Summer Row, which operates between the Basement and Eleventh floor, is reserved for visitors, staff and students with mobility issues.
 Students with mobility issues who need to use this lift should speak to their tutors or the Principalship who will arrange for a pass to be issued.
 All students may use the three passenger lifts in Summer Row building that operate between the Second and Eighth floors and the two passenger lifts in Moss House and McIntyre House.
 On occasions when the lifts are full, please use the stairs.

-When using the stairs, please keep to the left whilst moving up and down the buildings.
+When using the stairs, please keep to the right whilst moving up and down the buildings.
 For everyone’s safety, running is not permitted on the stairs or in the corridors.

 Mobile Phones - Safety on Stairs